icons8/lunacy-docs/docs/interface.md

     * **Properties**: Lets you see and adjust the properties of the selected object.
 The view of the Properties Inspector varies with the type of the selected object.
 For details, read [below](#the-inspector).
     * **Code**: Allows you to view and copy the code of the selected object in CSS, XAML and SVG.
 5. The **menu bar**.
 Holds the options and commands related to files, objects, editing, etc.
 6. The **context toolbar**.
-The set of controls that appears on the context toolbar depends on the type of the currently selected object.
+The set of controls displayed on the context toolbar depends on the type of the currently selected object.
 Hover the cursor over a tool icon to see a pop-up explaining what the tool does.
 7. The **action bar**.
 Features a set of buttons related mostly to display options, see the table below.

     <table>